Ordering

 Key Rules

-- Orders must clearly describe requirements, be within contract scope, period, and value, and include specific information such as delivery schedule, payment method, and NAICS code.
+- Orders must clearly describe services or supplies, be within contract scope, period, and value, and use performance-based methods for services when practicable.

 - Fair Opportunity

-- Use of brand-name or sole-source items requires detailed justification, approval, and public posting (with security exceptions), especially for orders over $30,000.
+- Restricting orders to brand-name items requires written justification, approval, and public posting for orders over $40,000, unless security or other exceptions apply.

-- Advisory and assistance service contracts are generally limited to a 5-year ordering period, with specific exceptions and a one-time extension option.
+- Advisory and assistance service contracts are generally limited to a 5-year ordering period, with specific exceptions and a one-time extension allowance.

 Responsibilities

-- Contractors: Should respond to fair opportunity notices, provide necessary information for justifications, and may file protests or complaints as permitted.
+- Contractors: Must respond to order opportunities, comply with order requirements, and may file protests or complaints as allowed.

-- Agencies: Must designate an ombudsman, oversee compliance, and ensure acquisition planning and reporting as required.
+- Agencies: Must designate an ombudsman, oversee compliance, and ensure acquisition planning and reporting.

 Practical Implications